Null electromagnetic fields and relative CR embeddings: One-sided embeddings of CR manifolds

 In the above definition, $T^{1,0}M$ will be called the holomorphic structure of $M$.
 Let $\Omega^{0,1}M$ be the sheaf of annihilators of $T^{1,0}M$.
 A mapping $f:M\rightarrow N$ between two complex manifolds with boundary is {\it holomorphic} if $f_*T^{1,0}M\subset T^{1,0}N$.
 If $M$ is a manifold with boundary, let $\dd M$ be the boundary of $M$ and

 be the interior of $M$.
-Note well that the tangential part of $T^{1,0}M$ along $\dd M$ determines a CR structure $T^{1,0}(\dd M)$, so that the boundary of a complex manifold with boundary is a CR manifold.
+Note well that $M$ is a complex manifold by the Newlander--Nirenberg theorem, and that the tangential part of $T^{1,0}M$ along $\dd M$ determines a CR structure $T^{1,0}(\dd M)$, so that the boundary of a complex manifold with boundary is a CR manifold of hypersurface type..

 \begin{definition} A complex manifold with concrete boundary is a complex manifold with abstract boundary which is locally isomorphic to some domain with boundary in $\C^n$. \end{definition}

 Hill \cite{hn3} proves the inequivalence of these two definitions.
 For the rest of this paper, ``manifold with boundary'' shall mean ``manifold with concrete boundary.''